liaochenlanruo/pgcgap/docs/PGCGAP.md

 A set of protein sequence files (one per species) in FASTA format under a directory (default: “./Results/Annotations/AAs/”).
 If the “\-\-Annotate” function was run first, the files will be generated automatically.

 ### Pan
 GFF3 files (With “.gff” as the suffix) of each strain placed into a directory.
 They must contain the nucleotide sequence at the end of the file.
-All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/). protein sequence files (one per species) in FASTA format under another directory were also needed (default: “./Results/Annotations/AAs/”).
+All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/).
 If the “\-\-Annotate” function was run first, the files will be generated automatically.

 ### pCOG
 Amino acids file (With “.faa” as the suffix) of each strain placed into a directory (default: ./Results/Annotations/AAs/).
 If the “\-\-Annotate” function was run first, the files will be generated automatically.